 Arkansas Code Annotated 12-12-913 requires the disclosure to the campus community of information regarding a registered sex offender(s) who is employed by or attending an institution of higher education.
-The following procedure will be utilized upon receiving notification from the local law enforcement agency or campus security.
+Students who are registered sex offenders must inform the Director of Public Safety and the Admissions Office of restrictions that may be in place as a result of their status.